kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 ### Dictation ###

+Each of the following must be met consistently upon hearing melodies three times in a row, with no preparation of key, meter, or tempo.

 * Dictate the pitches (in solfège) of a four-bar melody in major in all stepwise motion that ends on *do*.
 * Dictate the pitches (in solfège) of a four-bar melody in minor in all stepwise motion that ends on *do*.
 * Dictate the pitches (in solfège) of a four-bar melody in major in all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.